Master in Audiology Programs

 Graduates with a Masters degree in audiology may find that there are interesting career opportunities that may be available to them.
 After all, we are an aging society these days, and as the baby boomer generation approaches retirement age, audiologists will be kept busy for years treating hearing loss and balance disorders.

 Audiologists might identify potential career opportunities in a wide variety of settings including; educational institutions, hospitals, community and private clinics, and assisted-living facilities.
 Some students may go on to pursue audiology careers with local, state or federal governments.

-According to the Bureau of Labor Statistics, the median annual salary of an audiologists was $69,720 in 20121.
+According to the Bureau of Labor Statistics, the median annual salary of an audiologists was $81,030 in May 2020.
 Careers in audiology may be extremely rewarding.
 They might also be exciting due to the advances being made in the field by audiology leaders around the world.
 Audiology provides an opportunity to work on the cutting-edge of science while helping people and enhancing quality of life in the process.
+(Source: BLS.gov)

 |State||Employment||Annual Mean Wage|

 GradSchools.com offers 13 Master in Audiology Programs

 California State University, Long Beach

 Michigan State University